In October 2010 La Trobe University’s Australian Research Centre in Sex, Health and Society (ARCSHS) launched an Australian “Safe Schools” program.

 The lecturers were Dr. Terrence Leahy and Dr. James Wafer.

-Dr. Leahy was well known among his colleagues for his many writings on paedophilia, including his 1991 PhD thesis and a 1992 journal article titled “Positively experienced man/boy sex: the discourse of seduction and the social construction of masculinity”.
+Leahy’s previous writings on “inter-generational sex” had been extensive, including his 1991 PhD thesis and a 1992 journal article titled “Positively experienced man/boy sex: the discourse of seduction and the social construction of masculinity”.

 Wafer’s lecture notes included ‘queer’ theorist Gayle Rubin’s 1984 essay “Thinking Sex”, which argues that: